ahmadalsharef994/fastapi-postgres-boilerplate/README.md

-# 🚀 SmartHub FastAPI + PostgreSQL Boilerplate
+# 🚀 FastAPI + PostgreSQL Boilerplate

 This is a production-ready FastAPI + PostgreSQL boilerplate with: